alexanderjj03/JSwing-typing-games/README.md

 lives left, and words needed to win are displayed at the top of the screen.
 Once the game is over, the user is given the option to play again.

+*See note marked ** under Boss Fight.

+### -Boss Fight (just for fun)

+The user must put their typing skills to use to defeat a custom boss called the Wizard of Words.
+The player and boss icons are placed on opposite sides of the screen (a 2D "arena" of sorts), and the boss will periodically spawn words** from wordlist.10000 at random points in the arena.
+These words travel in semi-random directions and damage the player on contact.
+If the player loses all their health, they lose.

+To prevent this, the user can move the player icon around by mouse clicking on a point in the arena, and the player icon will move towards that point.
+The user must also type the words that the boss spawns.
+Once one of these words is fully typed, it becomes harmless and moves directly away from the player icon.
+If it touches the boss on its way out of the arena, the boss takes damage and the player's health regenerates.
+To consistently damage the boss, careful player positioning is required.
+As the boss loses health, more mechanics are added that make the fight progressively harder (e.g. making the boss' words bounce off the arena walls).
+Once the boss' loses all their health, the player wins.

 **No two words on screen will have the same first character.
 Otherwise, there would be cases where the user is trying to type one word but the program ends up typing a different one.
-Also, to make the game semi-fair, only 6-14 character long words are considered.
+This also means that once you start typing a word, you must finish typing it unless it disappears.
+Furthermore, to make the game semi-fair, only 6-14 character long words are considered.

-### -Boss Fight (just for fun)

-In development, release date is Mid-November 2023.